amandajcrawford/Distributed-System-Mini-Google/README.md

 1. Project Overview
+    1. Map Reduce Design Considerations
 2. Mini Google Overview
 3. Hadoop
     1. Hadoop Phases
     2. Hadoop Cluster
 4. Hadoop Communication Paradigmns
     1. Job Tracker - Task Tracker
+    2. Map to Combine
+    3. Combine to Partition
+    4. Partion to Reducer
 5. HDFS Design Considerations
     1. HDFS Operations
     2. Components

 # Project Overview
+## Map Reduce Design Considerations
+* How do we assign work units to workers?
+* What if we have more work units than workers?
+* What if workers need to share partial results?
+* How do we aggregate partial results?  How do we know all the workers have finished?
+*  What if workers fail?

 # Mini Google Overview
 __1.__ Hadoop Implementation